Is A Request For Equitable Adjustment A Claim?

 Over the years, Courts and BCAs have generally used one of the following four approaches to establish equitable adjustments in specific cases: Reasonable cost; • Jury Verdict; • Total cost; or • Reasonable value.
 Reasonable Cost Approach (FAR Table 15-2, 31.201-3, and Bruce Construction v.

-See also How Do You Clean A Bathtub Overflow?
+See also How Many Days Do You Need For Sesame Place?

 what is a claim in government contracting?